If you like a challenge and want to succeed against all odds, then this is for you. And your almost ex-boss!

 Therefore, countless workers fantasize about getting their boss fired, but few succeed.
 So how to get your boss fired?
 I will follow up with some success stories and then indicate what you can do in order to have the biggest chance in succeeding against the odds.

 And if you are already fed up with your boss or bosses, you can become your own boss.
 Check out my perfect solution at the bottom.

 It is not an easy thing to do, but not impossible!

 I have researched a lot of stories on the internet and although I gathered a handful of success stories, they all have one big warning in common: think many times over before you try it, because you will likely fail.

-Organisations are power hierarchies, and your boss is automatically one level up from you.
+Organizations are power hierarchies, and your boss is automatically one level up from you.
 All of these situations come down to one thing: what is the leverage you have.
-If you declare war on your boss, 90% of the time you’re going to lose, because your boss has more leverage than you do.
+If you declare war on your boss, 90% of the time you’re going to lose because your boss has more leverage than you do.
 Think of what leverage you might have or be able to get.

 So, here are some success stories.

 There was a lady, who came in as the new director of a university office with 20 employees.
 She was following in the footsteps of a much-loved boss and quickly developed a reputation as a very difficult manager.
 People in the department soon started quitting.
 Four left, and others became disgruntled and wrote letters to senior officers at the university.
 Taken to task by the university, the boss ended up taking a leave and then did not return to her job.

 Success story 2